raphaelm/django-scopes/README.md

 	text = models.CharField(…)
 ```

+In this case, our model `Site` acts as the tenant for the blog posts and their comments, hence
-In this case, our application will probably be full of statements like
+our application will probably be full of statements like
 ``Post.objects.filter(site=current_site)``, ``Comment.objects.filter(post__site=current_site)``,
 or more complex when more flexible permission handling is involved.
-With django-scopes, we
+With **django-scopes**, we
-engourage you to still write these queries with your custom permission-based filters, but
+encourage you to still write these queries with your custom permission-based filters, but
 we add a custom model manager that has knowledge about posts and comments being part of a
 tenant scope: